 As the owner of the server, it's time to grant yourself access to all the administrative commands that will give you complete control over your server.
 Follow these steps:

-- Open the Rust client console (F1) and use the following command to grant yourself admin powers:
+- Open the Rust server command prompt (The thing that popped up when you first launched the server and it showed the progress of the server booting up) and use the following command to grant yourself admin powers:

 Try Out Some Commands